Academic writing - Topic question

 Examples of a research question

-• What is the total climate impact of the load bearing glued wood elements in Mjøstårnet, and what part of the production contributes most to the total impact?
+- What is the total environmental impact of load-bearing glulam elements for Mjøstårnet, and what part of the production is constributing most to the overall impact?

 Video forskningsspørsmål